Professional Context

 💡 Expert Advice & Considerations

-Don't rely on Perplexity to generate exam questions; instead, use it to create nuanced discussion prompts that foster critical thinking and analysis among your students.
+A common trap is relying on this tool to generate exam questions; instead, use it to create nuanced discussion prompts that foster critical thinking and analysis among your students.

 Advanced Prompt Library